stevenday/MySocietyCodingTest/README.md

 -----------
 I've intentionally limited the constituencies to 3, and the parties available are fixed and the same for each.
 This was to make the interface and database simpler and to save time.
-There is also minimal effort to avoid voting fraud, you just need to supply a unique-looking email address for each vote.
+Because of the time constraints, I've not been able to make much effort to avoid voting fraud, currently the system just checks that you supply a unique-looking email address for each vote, but it doesn't validate that you really own this email address.

 Required Software
 -----------------